 3. Tuna Bay Resort

-Location: Tuna Bay beach on Besar (west coast)
+Location: Tuna Bay Beach (Besar, west coast)

-Apart from our recent restaurant find at the Barat, I ate every other dinner on Besar at Tuna Bay.
+Apart from our recent restaurant find at the Barat, I ate every other dinner at Besar at Tuna Bay.
 They offer a decent breakfast buffet for guests in the morning with good coffee, and have a tasty menu for all-day dining.

-But the best bit is heading there for a sunset whilst sipping on a cocktail, and then ordering a fresh seafood BBQ. 🦐 It has the kind of ocean proteins that you’d expect from an island resort- including enormous, straight-out-of-the-ocean jumbo prawns and a catch of the day cooked a few different ways.
+But the best bit is heading there for a sunset whilst sipping on a cocktail, and then ordering a fresh seafood BBQ. 🦐 It has the kind of ocean proteins that you’d expect from an island resort— including enormous, straight-out-of-the-sea jumbo prawns and a catch of the day cooked a few different ways.
 You don’t have to stay here to enjoy the food, but it’s nice to have it on your doorstep.

-Food aside, the resort staff are friendly and the room we had was spacious, with everything we needed (except perhaps a kettle… gotta love a coffee on the balcony first thing without needing to pop out).
+Food aside, the resort staff are friendly, and the room we had was spacious, with everything we needed (except perhaps a kettle… gotta love a coffee on the balcony first thing without needing to pop out).

-Cost: We paid RM420 per night in October for a ‘Super Deluxe’ Sea View Chalet, although prices have now risen to RM560.
-There are cheaper rooms available, like the ‘Hill View’ Chalet for RM470, Garden Chalet for RM420, or Standard Chalet for RM390.
+We paid RM420 per night in October for a Super Deluxe Sea View Chalet, although prices have now risen to RM560.
+There are cheaper rooms available, like the ‘Hill View’ Chalet for RM470, the Garden Chalet for RM420, or the Standard Chalet for RM390.

-Booking: You can check out Booking.com to read their reviews.
+You can check out Booking.com to read their reviews.
 However, now you can only book via their website by filling out a contact form.

 4. Bubu Villa

-Location: Long Beach on Kecil (east coast)
+Location: Long Beach (Kecil, east coast)

 But Bubu Villa looks to be the better option.
 Although it’s slightly higher in price, it offers a better location at the southern end of the beach, which is the nicest part for swimming.
 The rooms also look more secluded (you can’t even see them from the beach) and are set in smart-looking white cottages, with thatched roofs and wooden furnishings.

-Added niceties are the beach-front massage options (I’ve personally had a ‘Beautiful Dream’ massage there that sent me to heaven!) and the restaurant in front, aptly named ‘World Cafe’, is delightful.
+Added niceties include the beachfront massage— I’ve personally had a ‘Beautiful Dream’ massage that sent me to heaven!
+And the restaurant in front, World Cafe, is a great place to eat.

 5. Alunan Resort

-Location: Petani Beach on Kecil (south coast)
+Location: Petani Beach (Kecil, south coast)

-As you arrive at Alunan resort to the small jetty in front, it definitely has coast appeal.
+As you arrive at Alunan resort at the small jetty in front, it definitely has coast appeal.
 It’s one of those resorts that you pull up to with a boat full of holidayers, where everyone looks at you with gazes of admiration, because you seem to have chosen the nicest-looking resort on the island.

 Alunan Resort itself is nestled at the end of Petani beach in a semi-remote location.
 You won’t have to worry about people traffic or noise here, which it holds superior to Bubu.